buzz-lang/BittyBuzz/README.md

 2) If you intend strings to be communicated between robots running different behaviors.

-_Important:_ After adding new files, be sure to run `cmake ../src` for CMake to take them into account.
+_Important:_ After adding new files, be sure to run `cmake ../src` inside your kilobot build directory for CMake to take them into account.

 Options
 -------